 Good for neutral runners

 Poor cushioning in the forefoot area

-Inadequate flexibility due to stiffness of the shoe
+Inadequate flexibility due to stiffness present in the shoe

-The Criteria We Used For Our Evaluation Of The Best Children’s Running Shoes
+The Criteria Used When Evaluating The Best Children’s Running Shoes

 We don’t just blindly grab a few pairs of youth running shoes, and say here you go.
+We take our time and carry out comprehensive research of the different types of running shoes for children being sold in the market.
+After that we look at the running shoes and see how effective they are in terms of making sure that they are bale to offer maximum comfort to your child.
 There are some metrics which we pick apart to decide whether a product is worthy or not of a mention on the list.
 Whether you are searching for boys running shoes or running shoes for girls, pretty much the same factors apply.

 Kid’s feet sweat just like adult’s, and the uncomfortable affects will be the same.
-The best options should have uppers with breathable construction.
-Look for lightweight materials such as mesh, breathable synthetics and other fabrics which allow adequate airflow to help keep the feet cool and dry.
+The best options would be to go for shoes that have uppers with breathable construction.
+Make sure you search for the lightweight materials like the mesh, the breathable synthetics or any other fabrics which will allow adequate airflow to help keep the feet cool and dry.

 Children are susceptible to many of the same issues caused by footwear that retains heat and moisture that we are.
 We tend to often forget this, because we don’t see them sweating as much as adults do.